martinpickering64/martinpickering.com/content/posts/project-roundhouse/post-nine.md

 {{<figure src="../dead-hedge.jpg" caption="About 120m of Dead Hedge created to protect the site and to try and avoid visitors falling down the many (14) Post Holes, which are at least 1.5m deep.">}}
 {{<figure src="../woven-fence.jpg" caption="Also, there's about 35m of woven fencing to repel invaders.">}}

+{{<figure src="../gently-does-it.jpg" caption="Some careful positioning of the Roof Posts was required.
+The X-Frame was to lift the post to such an angle that it could be located on the ramp with its foot at the bottom of its Post Hole.
+This was to give us a better angle for lifting it to its final position and also to help prevent the post from just sliding across the ground as we tried to lift it.">}}
 {{<figure src="../almost-ready-for-post-raising.jpg" caption="By the end of Monday, we had the site almost ready for the lift.
 Still some tidying to do.
 But nearly there.">}}

 Normally, the site is limited to no more than about 20 people so as not to compromise safety.
 Tuesday saw an extra